-In this post we will look at U.S. Open champion’s Bryson DeChambeau’s wrist data from his driver swing.
+In this post, we will look at wrist data from U.S. Open champion Bryson DeChambeau from his driver swing.

-His swing is a great example of release with a lot of wrist rotation through impact which allows him to maintain clubface control while having huge clubhead speed.
-Check out the images and data showing movement of rotating the lead forearm into a palm up position.
+His swing is a great example of a lot of wrist rotation through impact, which allows him to maintain clubface control while maintaining a high clubhead speed.
+Check out the images and data showing the rotation of the lead forearm into a palm up position.

-First of all, let’s quick review the terms, what wrist and hand data we measured with HackMotion.
+First of all, let’s quickly review wrist and hand motion terms.

 Rotation Clockwise (-) /Counter-clockwise (+).

 Supination (palm up move) increases positive graph value (+)/ Pronation negative (-)

 Flexion (-)/ Extension (+)

 Radial (+)/ Ulnar (-) Deviation

 1. Bryson is actually in flexion at address (-13 degrees).
 He tries to match his impact position.
 The jumbo grips and extremely weak left hand grip likely the cause this phenomenon.